 276 The First One Ever

 |581 Lord, Whose Love Through Humble Service

 Text: Frank Mason North

 For most modern readers of the text of this hymn by Dr. Frank Mason North, it is hard to imagine that he had in mind only the New York City of 1905.
 His portrayal of the human needs of urban dwellers is equally compelling today whether one is familiar with Tulsa, Oklahoma or Washington, D.C.; Albuquerque or Atlanta; Wichita or Dallas.
-And its vision of God's City as the alternative to urban realities is as needed today at the end of the 20th Century as it was at its beginning.
+And its vision of God's City as the alternative to urban realities is as needed today as it was at its beginning.